Fuzzball Documentation

 Each section serves a specific purpose:

-• version: Specifies the workflow syntax version (currently always v1) [required]
+• version: Specifies the workflow syntax version (v1 or v4; new workflows must use v4) [required]

 • files: Defines inline file content that can be referenced in volumes and jobs [optional]